alasco-tech/alasco-tech.github.io/_posts/2022-03-31-alasco-mountain-trip-22.md

 ![Alascians having lunch on a mountain](/assets/images/mountain_trip_lunch.jpg "Alascians having lunch on a mountain")

-Team events are an important detail of our organisation.
-They happen at team level, at function & department level and at company level and Alasco goes far to ensure that they are an exciting and enjoyable experience for everyone.
+Team events are an important detail at Alasco, and we go as far as to ensure that they are exciting and enjoyable experiences for everyone.
+Such team events happen at both team, department and company levels.

 The modern process of building software requires close collaboration of many stakeholders — and that collaboration benefits from inter-team connections and cross-pollination of ideas.
 While we follow processes in our day to day, good ideas also arise from unplanned interactions.
 With team events and activities, we are fostering a dense interaction and trust graph at Alasco.